amackays/starter_hugo_academic/content/resources/index.md

 In science, I sometimes feel like we spend a lot of time competing about achievements and the things that make us look smart!
 That's great, especially when we celebrate each other for our achievements and the barriers we've overcome to get there, but it can also be isolating - when we focus only on the experiments that worked or the fellowships that were won, etc., it hides exactly how many failures (and how learning from those failures) built that amazing person who's doing that science.
 Consequently, when you experience that failure yourself but nobody is discussing their own similar experiences, it can sometimes end up feeling like you are the only one who's struggling or experiencing failure when trying to move through some parts of academia/science.
 So here are some things that didn't work for me!

+  - In graduate school, I was a Sigma Xi member and kept applying for their grants-in-aid.
+Ask me about the second time my proposal was rejected, with the only reviewer feedback provided as 'nice grant.'!
   - I applied for the Fulbright fellowship to do a science project in Sweden during my undergrad, in 2019.
 It was the first fellowship I applied to, and I tanked it HARD.
 I had no experience writing fellowship applications and didn't get it.
   - I graduated into the pandemic, in May 2020 - because of this, NOBODY was hiring.
 Although it looks awesome that I teched at the Broad, and I loved my time there, it was also probably the second place out of 40+ applications that even gave me an interview.
 That's 38+ "No"s.
   - I didn't get into my first choice school for undergrad, and if it wasn't for the science at Wellesley, I would have had a really bad time!
 I'm so thankful for the lifelong mentors and research experience I gained from Wellesley, but it was also one of the only places that actually accepted me.